Clats97/ClatChecker/README.md

   - Make sure you installed the library with `pip install pystyle`.
   - If installed globally, confirm your Python interpreter in the environment can see it.

-**Author**:
+**Author**

+Joshua M Clatney (Clats97)

+Ethical Pentesting Enthusiast

-🛡️ By Joshua M Clatney - Ethical Pentesting Enthusiast 🛡️
+Copyright 2025 Joshua M Clatney (Clats97)
-**Version**: 1.00

 **Disclaimer**: This script is provided as-is for basic website monitoring.
-Please adapt configurations (e.g. interval, logging verbosity) to your own requirements.
+Please adapt configurations (e.g. interval, logging verbosity) to your own requirements

-Copyright 2025 Joshua M Clatney (Clats97)